microsoft/language-server-protocol/indexFormat/specification.md

 - Removed export and import result and replaced it with monikers linked to the definition / declaration ranges.
 - Added a package information vertex to be linked to monikers that are provided through a package.
 - Make results in `DefinitionResult`, `DeclarationResult` and `TypeDefinitionResult` and array only.
-- Make results in `DefinitionResult`, `DeclarationResult` and `TypeDefinitionResult` optional so that they can be filled using and item edge.
+- Make results in `DefinitionResult`, `DeclarationResult` and `TypeDefinitionResult` optional so that they can be filled using an item edge.

 ### Motivation